simonerom/iotex-docs/docs/ioctl.md

-  account     Manage accounts of IoTeX blockchain action      Manage actions of IoTeX blockchain alias       Manage aliases of IoTeX addresses bc          Deal with block chain of IoTeX blockchain config      Get, set, or reset configuration for ioctl contract    Deal with smart contract of IoTeX blockchain help        Help about any command node        Deal with nodes of IoTeX blockchain stake2      Support native staking of IoTeX blockchain update      Update ioctl with latest version version     Print the version of ioctl and node xrc20       Support ERC20 standard command-line
+  account     Manage accounts of IoTeX blockchain action      Manage actions of IoTeX blockchain alias       Manage aliases of IoTeX addresses bc          Deal with blockchain of IoTeX blockchain config      Get, set, or reset configuration for ioctl contract    Deal with a smart contract of IoTeX blockchain help        Help about any command node        Deal with nodes of IoTeX blockchain stake2      Support native staking of IoTeX blockchain update      Update ioctl with the latest version version     Print the version of ioctl and node xrc20       Support ERC20 standard command-line